 No. PACs cannot accept contributions from corporations nor can membership dues be used to support their activities.
 LeadingAge WI PAC is a separate account dedicated solely to supporting the political campaigns of public officials and candidates running for public office.
 Nonprofit organizations are prohibited from contributing to a PAC, and all LeadingAge WI PAC contributions are voluntary and at the discretion of the individual.

 What can members expect from their LeadingAge WI PAC contribution?

 Individual contributions are critical to our success in reelecting incumbents who support our priorities and to build relationships with newly elected officials.
 LeadingAge Wisconsin members and staff will work together to actively engage and educate new candidates and incumbents on the importance of our members’ businesses and facilities located in their districts.
-Through the LeadingAge WI PAC, Association staff and/or members will be able to participate in and attend fundraising activities and events for those candidates the Association identifies as supportive of and influential in advancing our priorities.
+Through the LeadingAge WI PAC, Association staff and/or members will be able to participate in and attend fundraising activities and events for those candidates the LeadingAge WI PAC Advisory Committee identifies as supportive of and influential in advancing our priorities.

 What if a member wants candidate recognition of his or her contribution?

 Individual members are always welcome to contribute to candidates on their own.
-In addition, upon approval of the Association, PAC funds may be used by a member who is interested in attending a campaign event in his or her district on behalf of LeadingAge Wisconsin.
+In addition, upon approval by the LeadingAge WI PAC Advisory Committee, PAC funds may be used by a member who is interested in attending a political event in his or her district on behalf of LeadingAge Wisconsin.

 Why are annual contributions important?